 Program Educational Objectives of the Computer Engineering Program

-Program Educational Objectives describe the career and professional accomplishments that the program is preparing graduates to achieve in three to five years.The educational objectives of the Electrical and Computer Engineering program are to produce graduates who attain:
+Program Educational Objectives describe the career and professional accomplishments that the program is preparing graduates to achieve in three to five years.The educational objectives of the Computer Engineering program are to produce graduates who attain:

 - An ability to advance in their professional careers through completion of engineering projects that utilize teamwork and communication skills, lifelong learning, independent and creative thinking, and leadership, with adherence to the highest principles of ethical conduct.